 Unemployment in Scandinavia

 The 1950s and 1960s were years of prosperity for Sweden and there was full employment.
-However unemployment was also high in the 1990s and it rose to 9.9% in 1996.
+However, unemployment was also high in the 1990s and it rose to 9.9% in 1996.
 Unemployment fell in the early years of the 21st century.
-However unemployment in Sweden rose sharply with the recession of 2009.
+However, unemployment in Sweden rose sharply with the recession of 2009.
 In January 2010 it stood at 9.4%.
-However by September 2012 unemployment in Sweden had fallen to 7.4%.
+However, by the end of 2019 unemployment in Sweden had fallen to 6.0%.

 Denmark suffered high unemployment in the 1920s especially in the periods 1922-23 and 1925-28.
 The depression of the 1930s also caused terrible unemployment in Denmark.
-At its worst in 1932-33 it reached 32%.
-The government responded by creating public works to reduce the numbers of unemployed.
+At its worst, in 1932-33 it reached 32%.
+The government responded by creating public works to reduce the number of unemployed.
 Although it was low in mid-century unemployment was high in Denmark in the 1980s and it rose to 10% in 1983.
 Unemployment stood at 12.2% in 1994.
-However unemployment in Denmark fell to a much lower level in the early 21st century.
+However, unemployment in Denmark fell to a much lower level in the early 21st century.
 In March 2010 it stood at 4.2%.
-However in September 2012 unemployment in Denmark stood at 4.8%.
+In June 2018 it stood at 5.2%.

-Norway was more fortunate than her neighbours.
+Norway was more fortunate than her neighbors.
 The depression of the 1930s was less serious in Norway than in other countries and in February 2010 unemployment in Norway was only 3.5%.
-In 2012 unemployment in Norway fell to only 3.1%.
+At the end of 2018, it stood at 3.7%.

 Unemployment in France

 The depression of the 1930s was less severe in France and Belgium and unemployment was relatively low in those two countries at that time.
 However high unemployment afflicted France in the 1980s and in the 1990s it rose to over 12%.
-In September 2012 unemployment in France stood at 10.2%.
+At the end of 2018 unemployment in France was 8.8%.

 Unemployment in Australia